ryos-io/Rhino/README.md

 **Rhino's philosophy is:**

+* one repository for project's source code as well as Unit, Integration, Load and Performance Tests.
 * to speed up load and performance test development,
 * to afford a debuggable test framework written in Java, so that you can go through the breakpoints while investigating problems in your load testing code,